Yukawa-Lorentz Symmetry in Non-Hermitian Dirac Materials

 The real parameter $v_{_{\rm NH}}$, also bearing the dimension of the Fermi velocity, quantifies the strength of the system-to-environment coupling.
 The spectrum of the NH Dirac operator $E_{\rm NH}({\bf k})=\pm \sqrt{v_{_{\rm H}}^2-v_{_{\rm NH}}^2} |{\bf k}| \equiv \pm v_{_{\rm F}} |{\bf k}|$ is purely real (imaginary) for $v_{_{\rm H}}>v_{_{\rm NH}}$ ($v_{_{\rm H}}<v_{_{\rm NH}}$), where $v_{_{\rm F}}=\sqrt{v_{_{\rm H}}^2-v_{_{\rm NH}}^2}$ is the effective Fermi velocity of NH Dirac fermions.
 Hereafter, we consider the case with the real energy eigenvalues, unless otherwise stated.

 The form of the NH Dirac operator ($H_{\rm NH}$) is restricted by four nonspatial discrete unitary and antiunitary symmetries, among which time-reversal, particle-hole and pseudo-Hermitianity~\cite{Bernard2002}, with the corresponding representations given in Table~\ref{tab:symmetry} for a specific choice of $M=M_1$.
-As explicitly shown, once the form of $H_{\rm NH}$ is fixed (for a given $M$), none of the four \emph{constant} mass terms is invariant under all of these symmetries, and therefore cannot be added to $H_{\rm NH}$ without breaking any of them.
+As explicitly shown, once the form of $H_{\rm NH}$ is fixed (for a given $M$), none of the four constant mass terms is invariant under all of these symmetries, and therefore cannot be added to $H_{\rm NH}$ without breaking at least one of them.
 Hence, the nonspatial symmetries protect NH gapless Dirac fermions, irrespective of the specific choice of $M$ and the dimensionality of the system ($d$).
-See Sec.~S1 of the Supplemental Material (SM)~\cite{SM}.
+See Methods and Supplementary Note 1 for details.